BIGSTICK: A flexible configuration-interaction shell-model code (updated): Defining the model space

 \subsection{How to handle `different' proton-neutron spaces}

-As of the current version, {\tt BIGSTICK} cannot handle different proton-neutron spaces.
+As of the current version, {\tt BIGSTICK} cannot directly handle independently defined proton and neutron spaces.
 You can, however trick it into behaving that way, with a small cost.
 Both involve deft usage of the truncation and, in many cases, of particle-hole truncation.

 Let's consider two toy cases.
 First, suppose the proton and neutron spaces are entirely separate.
 For example, let's suppose valence protons occupy only the $0f_{7/2}$ space and valence neutrons only the $1p_{3/2}$.
 The {\tt .sps} file can look like: